o0ragman0o/EmrifySC/SmartContracts/audit.md

 - [x] import paths have been changed to `browser/` for unknown.
 No such path exists in the repo and contracts cannot compile.
 Revert to `./` import path.
 Fixed in 588f42c.

 Fifth Review - Commit: `588f42c`

+Sixth Review - Commit `0d0e88c`

+Fixes from prior reviews have now allowed for a deeper architectural review.
+An inordinate number of potential failure vectors and manual deploy requirments have been noted.
+A significant refactor is required to greatly simplify the contracts and contract set.
+HITAirDrop and TokenDistribution can be dropped completely and Hodler can be deployed by HIT.
+This requires integrating a bulk transfer function and token/state distribution function into the HIT contract.
+The Timelock contract can be dropped and replaced by a simple lock mapping, function and test in the HIT contract.
+Hodler itself has broken maths, unused state declaration, unnecessary state declaration, an overly complex reward calculation and requires more consideration around finalizing the contract.

+It must be noted that even with the required refactoring, the contract set still cannot pass audit as it does not present a trustless architecture as the holders are entirely dependant upon the owners deploying the contracts correctly and manually distribute the correct value of tokens for each holder

 ## Library.sol
 compiler is set to solidity 0.4.23